bharatmicrosystems/gcp-terraform/dev/kubernetes/README.md

-# Setting up a multi-master Highly Available Kubernetes Cluster
+# Setting up a multi-master Highly Available Kubernetes Cluster on CentOS7
 This repository contains terraform templates which would spin up infrastructure required for having a multi master kubernetes cluster and scripts needed to setup the cluster.
 If you are running on-premise you can skip the terraform part and use the scripts to setup the cluster in your environment.

 ## Setup the infrastructure